libbymiller/zamia_listening_pi/notes_on_building_debs.md

-The maintainer of Zamia doesn't have time to build the raspian packages needed any more, so I've started to try and figure it out - all the scripts are on his [github](https://github.com/gooofy/zamia-dist) but there are no instructons I can find.
+The maintainer of Zamia doesn't have time to build the raspian packages needed any more, so I've started to try and figure it out - all the scripts are on his [github](https://github.com/gooofy/zamia-dist) but there are no instructions I can find.

 I think you need to build: